 Install the discharge elbow and nipple.
-Reinstall the fill cover plate (55) and gasket (56) after the pump is completely reassembled.
+Reinstall the fill cover plate (55) and gasket (56) after the pump is completely reassembled and ready to prime.

 Suction Check Valve Installation

 Inspect the check valve components, and replace the parts as required.
 Subassemble the check valve gasket (52) and weights (51 and 53) with the hardware (49 and 50).
 Position the assembled check valve (48) in the mounting slot in the check valve seat (6).